Epiforge/Gear/README.md

 * a reference enclosed by a selector or a predicate passed to the extension method implements `INotifyCollectionChanged`, `Gear.Components.INotifyDictionaryChanged<TKey, TValue>`, or `INotifyPropertyChanged` and raises one of their events

 That last one might be a little surprising, but this is because all selectors and predicates passed to Active Query extension methods become active expressions (see above).
-This means that you will not be able to pass one that the Active Expressions library doesn't support (e.g. a lambda expression can't be converted to an expression tree or that contains nodes that Active Expressions doesn't deal with).
+This means that you will not be able to pass one that the Active Expressions library doesn't support (e.g. a lambda expression that can't be converted to an expression tree or that contains nodes that Active Expressions doesn't deal with).
 But, in exchange for this, you get all kinds of notification plumbing that's just handled for you behind the scenes.

 Suppose, for example, you're working on an app that displays a list of notes and you want the notes to be shown in descending order of when they were last edited.